duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- How can you describle the initial sound of the word "shepherd"? #card collapsed:: true
 		- voiceless alveolo-palatal fricative
+	- Which sound is described as the following: voiced palatal glide? #card collapsed:: true
+	  A. /w/
+	  B. /l/
+	  C. /r/
+	  D. /j/
+		- /j/
 	- Choose the description for the initial consonant of the word "psychometric". #card card-last-interval:: 4 card-repeats:: 1